martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 Servers MAY choose any length that will allow client Initial Packets to fit within the minimum QUIC packet size of 1200 octets.
 A four-octet extension is RECOMMENDED.
 The ITE MUST appear to be random to observers.

-If a server supports multiple standard versions, it MUST either encode the standard version of the current connection in the ITE or store it in a lookup table.

-If the server chooses to encode the standard version, it MUST be cryptographically protected.

-Encoded standard versions MUST be robust to false positives.
-That is, if decoded with a new key, the version encoding must return as invalid, rather than an incorrect value.

-Alternatively, servers MAY store a mapping of unexpired aliased versions and ITEs to standard versions.
-This mapping SHOULD NOT create observable patterns, e.g. one plaintext bit indicates if the standard version is 1 or 2.

 The server MUST be able to distinguish ITEs from Resumption and Retry tokens in incoming Initial Packets that contain an aliased version number.
 As the server